21-Days/play/README.md

 # 21-Days
-This is 21 Days, a game created by Roadkillsanta and GoobysTheName.
+This is 21 Days, a game created by Roadkillsanta, GoobysTheName, and JZNG.

 Visit Us at www.21days.ml